Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 If red is the direction of the X axis, green of Y axis and blue of the Z axis, with Z pointing down as is usual for 3D printers and CNC, the possibilities of orientation are from left to right:
 * no orientation: only position is specified.
 An example is a cartesian printer
 * Z axis orientation: only Z axis orientation is specified.
 The direction of X and Y axis is unspecified and can change and is out of control for the printer/CNC.
 Examples are normal 3D printers and CNC 3 axis.
 * full orientation: all axes' orientations are under control.
 The axes vectors are orthonormal and righthanded, i. e. vector lengths are 1 each and all vertical on each other.
-A result is, that describing one vectors and an angle is sufficient to describe the orientation of all three vectors. angleaxis mode e.g. describes the Z axis by specifying 3 values for the Z axis vector and 1 value to specify the rotation around the Z axis, i. e. specifying the position of the X axis.
-The position of the X axis defines where the 0 degree position of the angle is located. quat(ernion) mode describes Z axis and rotation by 4 values also, but with a different calculation method.
+To describe full orientation, 4 values are necessary: 3 to describe the Z axis orientation and one to describe the angle of the X and Y axis in respect to the reference angle 0 in the X axis direction.
+To store the 4 values, different methods are availabe.
+In the firmware used methods are:
+* axisangle: axis is stored as Euler axis (this are not Euler angles) and rotation angle
+* quaternions: a different system to store rotation axis and angle

 # Rotation matrix
 After calculation of forward inverse kinematics, the result is a 4x4 transformation matrix with information about position and orientation: